rnea7840/developer-portal/src/content/apiDocs/healthOverview.md

 #### Development API Access

-The Health APIs are devleloped using SMART on FHIR authentication, [refer to this guide.](http://hl7.org/fhir/smart-app-launch/)
+The Health APIs are developed using SMART on FHIR authentication, [refer to this guide.](http://hl7.org/fhir/smart-app-launch/)

 VA uses token-based authentication.
 Clients must provide a token with each HTTP request as a header called apiKey.
 This token is issued by the VA.
 To receive a developer token to access this API in a test environment, [request access here.](https://developer.va.gov/apply)